 Filming is a No No

 Bart tried to film me until I opened my eyes and threatened to shove the camera up his butt.
 Bless.
 I remember at one point, laying on my side (I have high blood pressure and my body didn’t handle labor very well) and I opened my eyes.
 When I did, I saw two of my mother in law and two of my husband.
 My thought was “oh, Lord….this is too much…”

 I had gotten a bit delirious from the rise in my bp.
 I was close to stroking out when Dr. Green (he looks like Opie and the sweetest man alive) said they needed to give me shots of Magnesium Sulfate or I was going to die.
 I didn’t know what he meant.
 I thought he was going to put something in my IV.

 Oh, no….he turned me over and got a needle the size of Kansas.
 I begged him to wait until my contraction was over and he refused.
 He stabbed that thing in my hip and then rolled me over and did the other side.
 It felt like hot lava or molasses rolling through my veins.
 I got very lightheaded after that.
 I puked…a lot 🙁

 1% That it *Does Not* Work In

 We opted for an epidural and a little bitty short fella came in.
 The doctors and nurses managed to get me upright and I was told to not move.
 I couldn’t understand him because everyone sounded like they were in a well and he was Middle Eastern.
 He had a thick accent.
 I remember the pain of the needle prick and they kept telling me “soon, you won’t feel anything.”

 All of them were LIARS.

-Thank you, Lord for allowing me to be this little girl’s mama.
+Thank you, Lord, for allowing me to be this little girl’s mama.
 She is going to make her mark on this world and I’m so proud that I will have a front row seat in seeing what she will do with her life!
-You did good when you created her!
+You did well when you created her!